5 Reasons Why Your Amazon PPC Campaigns Aren’t Getting Impressions

 So, how can you test out this theory?

-You’ll want to run an experiment on your top target keywords.
+The fix: Run an experiment on your top target keywords.

 Step 1: Try adjusting your bids to be more in line with Amazon’s suggested bid.